flekia/My-Runs-/README.md

 v7.0.2 (June 17, 2025)
 -Instead of "webpage says," or so called alerts, My Runs! has popups, similar to what you will be greeted at the first time when you load onto the site.

+7.5.1 (July 4, 2025)
+-Fixed to have the slider have no transition
+-Added a switcher if you want the button instead (it's the default option).